Theobroma cacao L.

 Our raw cacao powder starts as raw whole beans carefully collected from the cacao fruit.
-The beans are washed and then dried using a forced air dehydrator, with temperatures not exceeding 104° Fahrenheit.
+The beans are washed and then dried using a forced air dehydrator.
 The dried, whole beans are then husked and processed into smaller pieces.
 These pieces are then cold pressed, resulting in the separation of raw cacao butter and a raw cacao cake.
 This cake is then further milled into this fine powder.

 Raw cacao powder has a rich flavor that is more subtle in its nuances then its roasted counterpart.
 The aroma has a slight floral aspect balanced with deep chocolate undertones.

 Cacao beans and nibs have a long and colorful history, beginning in Central and South America before 1500 BC.
 The entire cacao fruit was used medicinally by the Mayan, Olmec and Aztec civilizations.
 These early American peoples also enjoyed consuming chocolate as a beverage; each culture adding its own mix of spices and flavorings to the drink.
 After the Spanish conquest in the 1500's, cacao made its way to Europe and began to spread worldwide.

 Eaten raw-as is, or roasted, brewed, and powdered into tea.
 Used abundantly in food and other consumables.
 Sometimes found in extract form.